- Who We Are

 Ben McKee oversees the fundraising and volunteer recruitment of the organization.
 Ben is a graduate of Pennsylvania State University and worked in research while pursuing a Bachelor of Science in Psychology.
 After relocating from the Philadelphia area he worked at Yellowstone Boys and Girls Ranch, first as a Mental Health Worker and subsequently Program Manager.

 Tricia Hergett provides program coordination to all staff and CASA volunteers advocates.
 Additionally, she acts as the staff liaison with the Department of Child and Family Services.
 Her focus is on Domestic Violence and Human Trafficking education within our community.
 Tricia previously worked at RiverStone Health as an Assistant to the Vice President, Medicaid Health Improvement Program Administration and the Yellowstone County Registrar.
 She is currently completing her Bachelor of Arts in Sociology and a Minor in Criminal Justice through Arizona State University.

 Sophia Jackson works with current advocates and Peer Coordinators, specializing in cases involving the Indian Child Welfare Act.
 She also represents the CASA organization in matters related to Yellowstone County ICWA Court.
 Sophia previously worked in affordable housing and property management as a Compliance Specialist, Customer Service at Wells Fargo Bank and Quality Assurance at a bone and tissue transplant bank.
 Sophia held her Real Estate license in Colorado.

 Ashley Milsop works with current Advocates and Peer Coordinators, with a focus on substance use and Advocates who work with families in Yellowstone Family Recovery Court.
 She was born in Massachusetts but has considered Montana home since she moved to Billings at the age of 12.
-She received a Bachelor’s Degree in archaeology and Near Eastern Studies from Wheaton College in Illinois.
-Ashley was a Peace Corps volunteer in Ukraine and has worked in administration for multiple local medical organizations.
+She received a Bachelor’s Degree in archaeology and Near Eastern studies from Wheaton College in Illinois.
+Ashley was a Peace Corps volunteer in Ukraine, teaching children and youth, and has worked in administration for multiple local medical organizations.